mj-linane/OR-APCSP-P5JS-Lesson/60.while-loops/lesson-student.md

       // Run some code
     }

-Notice, the while statement is very similiar to if statement in the way it is written.
+Notice, the while statement is very similar to if statement in the way it is written.
 The only difference is that an if/else statement check will run one time, a while loop runs until a condition is met.

 ### Explanation Resources